Ely Valley Railway: North from Penrhiwfer

 The northern terminus of the Ely Valley Railway was at Penrhiwfer, near Tonyrefail; there were important pits there.
 There were further productive pits a little further north, near Penygraig, in Cwm Clydach.
-In 1860 a Parliamentary Bill to build such an extension was withdrawn, but the EVR negotiated privately with the landowners; with their agreement a mineral railway could be built without Parliamentary sanction.
+In 1860 a parliamentary bill to build such an extension was withdrawn, but the EVR negotiated privately with the landowners; with their agreement a mineral railway could be built without parliamentary sanction.

 The agreement was finalised in October 1860 and the extension was opened to traffic in December 1862.
 The northern terminus was now at Dinas Goods Station, immediately north of Penygraig colliery.
-The extension was ratified by Act of 30 July 1866.
+The extension was ratified by the Great Western Railway (Further Powers) Act 1866 (29 & 30 Vict. c. cccvii) of 30 July 1866.

 Ely and Clydach Valleys Railway

 Cwm Clydach was a little further on and the existing pits were served by the TVR Pwllyrhebog branch.
 This involved a 1 in 13 incline, at this stage a rope worked incline operated on the balanced load system without a stationary steam engine.
 This was causing congestion as traffic volumes increased, and when a new pit was sunk further up the valley at Clydach Vale in 1872, potentially overwhelming the incline, the Ely Valley Railway considered it was time to compete with the TVR.

 A nominally independent Ely and Clydach Valleys Railway was promoted in 1872, to run from a junction near Dinas on the EVR to the head of Cwm Clydach, nearly two miles away.
-The company obtained its authorising Act on 5 August 1873.
+The company obtained its authorising act of Parliament, the Ely and Clydach Valleys Railway Act 1873 (36 & 37 Vict. c. ccxxx), on 5 August 1873.
 It opened, at least in part, on 10 August 1878, but the anticipated traffic was a long time in coming, partly because of an agreement between the coalmaster and the Taff Vale Railway for exclusivity of carriage of its output.

-The Ely and Clydach Valleys Railway was vested in the Great Western Railway effective from 27 August 1880, by Act of Parliament of 6 August.
+The Ely and Clydach Valleys Railway was vested in the Great Western Railway effective from 27 August 1880, by the Great Western Railway Act 1880 (43 & 44 Vict. c. cxli) of 6 August.

 Ely Valley Extension Railway

 The terminus of the Gellirhaidd branch appeared ideal for a westward extension into the Ogmore Valleys, and from 1857 a number of schemes were out forward.
-These were without success until 28 July 1863 when the Ely Valley Extension Railway was authorised, though in a much reduced form compared with its promoters' intentions.
+These were without success until 28 July 1863 when the Ely Valley Extension Railway was authorised by the Ely Valley Extension Railway Act 1863 (26 & 27 Vict. c. cxcix), though in a much reduced form compared with its promoters' intentions.
 Instead of forming a link from Gellirhaidd into the Ogmore Valley, it was reduced to a stump from Hendreforgan to Gilfach Goch only; at this stage Hendreforgan had not been reached by any railway.